-Several of the magical villages are located in the Axarquia, the easternmost and most mountainous region of the province of Malaga, about an hour’s drive from the capital.
+Several of the magical villages are located in the Axarquia.
+It is the easternmost and most mountainous region of the province of Malaga, about an hour’s drive from the capital.

 Alfarnate is the highest village in the province of Malaga, situated 900 metres above sea level in the Axarquia.
 Due to this altitude, its climate is more mountainous and much more marked than on the Costa del Sol.

-This village, like the vast majority of the villages of the Axarquia, is of Moorish origin and therefore has many typically Moorish streets or alleys, very narrow and twisting.
+This village, like the vast majority of the villages of the Axarquia, is of Moorish origin.
+Therefore it has many typically Moorish streets or alleys, very narrow and twisting.

-In Alfarnate we can visit the Museo del Juguete Antiguo (Vintage toy Museum) the Ermita Virgen de Monsalud and the Church of Santa Ana, both from the 16th century, and the Venta de Alfarnate, the oldest inn in Andalusia, which nowadays is a restaurant and museum about the banditry that took place in the area.
+In Alfarnate we can visit the Museo del Juguete Antiguo (Vintage toy Museum), the hermitage Virgen de Monsalud and the Church of Santa Ana, both from the 16th century.
+The Venta de Alfarnate, the oldest inn in Andalusia, is nowadays a restaurant and museum about the banditry that took place in the area.

-Next to the village is a natural viewpoint, the Santo Cristo hill with excellent views of the valley and mountains.
+Next to the village is a natural viewpoint, the Santo Cristo hill.
+From there, you have excellent views of the valley and mountains.
 This natural park also has tables and benches for lunch in the shade of pines and fir trees.

 In and around the village there are a dozen rural houses where to stay.

-If you like to take home a gastronomic souvenir from Alfarnate, stop by the Virgen de Monsalud Cooperative and take home some excellent olive oil.
+Would you like to take home a gastronomic souvenir from Alfarnate?
+Then stop by the Virgen de Monsalud Cooperative and take home some excellent olive oil.

-The village is also known for its delicious cherries.
+The village is also famous for its delicious cherries.